mannyrivera2010/aml-suite/docs/features/recommender_2017.md

 ```
 - Have a process compute the recommendations for each user and write the results in the **RecommendationsEntry** table (maybe have two tables - active , inactive)
   - Write the script that computes recommendations, at the point connect to database, get datasets, run recommendation algorithm, and save results
-- After the recommendations have been saved to the table, the users will see recommendations when they hit the storefront endpoint, they could also refresh the page in ozp-center
+- After the recommendations have been saved to the table, the users will see recommendations when they hit the storefront endpoint, they could also refresh the page in aml-center

 ### Content based search information: